Skip to main content

 Profiles are pre-configured capability sets that define what a sandboxed process can access.
 Groups are the composable building blocks that profiles are made from.
 Together they codify security policy so you don’t have to specify flags manually every time.

-Use nono policy to inspect, compare, and validate profiles and groups from the command line.
-See Policy Introspection for details.
+Use nono profile to inspect, compare, and validate profiles and groups from the command line.
+See Profile Introspection for details.

 Profiles